nosoop/NinjaBuild-SMPlugin/README.md

 directory containing the SourcePawn compiler (`spcomp`) and SourceMod's base include files.
 If `--spcomp-dir` isn't specified, the script will try to detect the compiler from your path.
 5. Run `ninja`.
 Files will be generated and copied to `build/`, creating any intermediate folders if they don't exist.
-Re-run `ninja` whenever you make changes.
+Re-run `ninja` whenever you make changes; it will also reconfigure the build if `configure.py` is modified.

 [Use this template]: https://github.com/nosoop/NinjaBuild-SMPlugin/generate